 - Find a team of trusted professionals.
 You'll need to make important decisions about your child's education and treatment.
 Build a team of health care providers, teachers and therapists you trust.
 These professionals can help evaluate the resources in your area and explain state and federal programs for children with disabilities.

 - Seek out other families who are dealing with the same issues.
-Ask your doctor if your community has a support groups for parents of children with congenital myopathies.
+Ask your doctor if your community has a support group for parents of children with congenital myopathies.
 You can also find internet support groups.
 Family and friends also can be a source of understanding and support.

 Preparing for your appointment